kesteckb/COMSM-SEGP/Evaluation/README.md

 Our observations took place after a brief interview with the participants to find out more about their preferences in gaming.
 This allowed us to cross reference our findings from the observations with personas and thus create focused user stories.

-Unfortunately, for both the interview and the observation, we were unable to interact with our original main target audience (teens and children) because this required an extra ethics approval, which we submitted but was not able to get in time for the project.
+Unfortunately, for both the interview and the observation, we were unable to interact with our original main target audience (teens and children) because this required an extra ethics approval, which we submitted but were not able to get in time for the project.
 This meant we only had data on a limited demographic.

 For more information about what design choices we made based on the results of the inital round of interviews and observations, please refer to the [UX Design](/UXDesign#user-interviews) section of our report.
 You can also [click here](user_interview_round_1.pdf) to see our user interview script for the initial round.